Skip to main content

 Your Shopify profit is decided by five costs — most calculators model two

-The "2.9% + 30¢" you see quoted is only the card-processing rate.
-Your real profit also depends on your monthly plan fee, whether you use Shopify Payments or a third-party gateway, your international-card mix, and the processing fees Shopify keeps on refunds.
-This tool models all of them — and answers the question every growing store asks: is it worth upgrading my plan?
+Shopify profit is revenue minus COGS, all Shopify fees (processing, plan, gateway surcharge, refund leakage), ad spend, and other costs — what you actually keep per sale after the platform takes its cut.
+A standard fee quote of "2.9% + 30¢" only covers the card rate; real margin also depends on your monthly plan tier, whether you use Shopify Payments or a third-party gateway, your international-card mix, and the processing fees Shopify keeps on refunds.
+This tool models all five and answers the question every growing store asks: is it worth upgrading my plan?

-A Shopify sale is hit by more than one fee.
-There is **card processing** (2.9% / 2.7% / 2.5% + 30¢ by plan on Shopify Payments), your **monthly plan fee** (amortized across every order), an optional **third-party gateway surcharge** (2% / 1% / 0.6% / 0.2% by plan if you use Stripe/PayPal instead of Shopify Payments), an **international currency-conversion surcharge** (~1.5%) on foreign-card orders, and **refund leakage** — the processing fee Shopify keeps when you refund an order.
+Five fee lines, not one.
+A Shopify sale is hit by card processing (2.9% / 2.7% / 2.5% + 30¢ by plan on Shopify Payments), your monthly plan fee (amortized across every order), an optional third-party gateway surcharge (2% / 1% / 0.6% / 0.2% by plan if you use Stripe/PayPal instead), an international currency-conversion surcharge (~1.5%) on foreign-card orders, and refund leakage — the processing fee Shopify keeps when you refund an order.
 Most free calculators model card processing and stop; we model the full stack.

-The feature no free competitor has: a **plan break-even engine**.
+Plan break-even engine — the feature free competitors don't have.
 Higher Shopify tiers cost more per month but charge a lower processing rate.
-We compute the exact monthly revenue at which the next tier pays for itself — for example, jumping from Basic to Grow only pays off once you do roughly $33,000/month in revenue.
-The tool names the cheapest plan at *your* volume and tells you the profit you'd gain or lose by switching today.
+We compute the exact monthly revenue at which the next tier pays for itself — jumping from Basic to Grow only pays off above roughly 33,000 in monthly revenue.
+The tool names the cheapest plan at your volume and tells you the profit you'd gain or lose by switching today.

-It also surfaces the costs sellers forget.
-The **per-order fixed fee** (30¢) is invisible on a $90 order but a brutal 6% on a $5 one.
-A **third-party gateway** quietly adds up to 2% of revenue you could avoid.
-A 10% **return rate** leaks real money because Shopify never refunds the processing fee.
-And the **plan fee** itself is a fixed cost that only a low-volume store feels — a tool that says "you make $30 profit per order" while ignoring the $39/month plan is lying to a seller doing 20 orders a month.
+Hidden costs most sellers miss.
+The per-order fixed fee (30¢) is invisible on a 90 order but a brutal 6% on a 5 one.
+A third-party gateway quietly adds up to 2% of revenue you could avoid.
+A 10% return rate leaks real money because Shopify never refunds the processing fee.
+And the plan fee is a fixed cost only a low-volume store feels — a tool that says "you make 30 per order" while ignoring the 39-a-month plan is wrong for a seller doing 20 orders a month.

-One thing we deliberately do NOT do: deduct sales tax / VAT / GST as a cost.
-You collect tax from the buyer and remit it — it never touches your profit, so subtracting it (as some calculators do) overstates your fees.
-All rates live in a versioned data file (`shopify.json`, verified 2026-05-29); processing rates are the US baseline, and the plan fee is converted from USD to your currency, so a seller anywhere gets a sensible answer.
+Sales tax excluded — correctly.
+You collect tax from the buyer and remit it — it never touches your profit, so subtracting it overstates your fees.
+All rates live in a versioned data file (`shopify.json`, verified 2026-05-29); processing rates are the US baseline, and the plan fee is converted to your currency so a seller anywhere gets a sensible answer.

 How it works